-If you're thinking about walking the Brooklyn Bridge, consider crossing it heading toward the Brooklyn side from Manhattan (here's how to get there).
+If you're thinking about walking the Brooklyn Bridge, consider crossing it heading toward the Brooklyn side from Manhattan.
 You'll still get stellar views, and there's so much to do once you reach this borough.

 Here are nine places to explore, including a few indoor locations to find shelter from the heat in summer or cold in winter, use the bathrooms, and grab a bite or drink.
 Once you've exited the bridge, head to historic Brooklyn Heights, which is about a 10-minute walk away and a great place to spend an afternoon.

 AddressMontague St &, Pierrepont Pl, Brooklyn, NY 11201, USA

 Walk to the very end of Brooklyn Heights' little shopping street, Montague Street.
 If you're hungry, pick up a slice of pizza or sandwich at Lassen & Hennings along the way for a picnic.
 Then, head toward the Promenade, a walkway with breathtaking views of the Big Apple's skyline.
 You can take photos from here of the Statue of Liberty, the Brooklyn Bridge, and New York Harbor.